richard-scryber/scryber.core/docs/components/lists_reference.rst

 Lists support a pre-fix, and a post-fix string that can be applied to the numbering.
 This will add a string value to either before the list number and/or after the list number.

-The values can be specified in 2 ways:
+As this is a `non-standard` html capability, the values can be specified in 2 ways:

 1. As an attribute on the list itself with the ``data-li-prefix`` and ``data-li-posfix`` values.
 2. As a custom css property with the ``-pdf-li-prefix`` and ``-pdf-li-postfix`` values either on the tag style, or on the CSS `styles`.